Congratulations to the national winners of the 2023 Awards! View your results.

 Regional scholarship opportunities vary.
 Check your region’s webpage to learn about potential scholarships or award opportunities.

-In addition to regional scholarship opportunities, students in grades 7-11 who receive a Gold or Silver Key may be eligible for a Scholastic Awards Summer (SAS) Scholarship to attend an art or writing program over the summer.
+In addition to regional scholarship opportunities, teens in grades 7-11 who receive a Gold or Silver Key may be eligible for a Scholastic Awards Summer (SAS) Scholarship to attend an art or writing program over the summer.
 Go to our Summer Scholarships page for more information.

 Gold Key works are also automatically considered for National Medals and direct scholarships.